tla-org/rmathlib/README.md

 Some benefits of this port over the native C code are:

-- The Rust code is more safe.
 - Support `wasm32-unknown-unknown` target (avoiding emscripten).
 - Clearer documentation with the help of `cargo doc`.
 - Easier to read thanks to `cargo fmt`.
-- Enables go to definition.
+- Enables Go To Definition (code navigation) when loading this package as a dependency.
 - More clarity about the used compiler and supported Rust versions.

 ## Developer Notes